Asbestos Testing and Surveying

 Why choose Somerset Scientific Services?

-We are UKAS accredited for all aspects of asbestos testing and surveying, providing our service across Somerset and the South West.
+We are a UKAS accredited testing laboratory No 0369 and inspection body No 0338 providing our service across Somerset and the South West.
 If you need asbestos surveying, air monitoring, bulk sample analysis, workplace awareness training or removal management, we can tailor a package to meet your needs.
 Contact the team for a competitive quote.

-We are UKAS accredited for asbestos testing and surveying
+We are a UKAS accredited testing laboratory No 0369 and inspection body No 0338

 Exposure to microscopic asbestos fibres can lead to serious lung disease